DivineOmega/php-dcom/README.md

 You will need to set environment variables to use this library.
-If you are not using a framework that allows you to set these easily, you can install the `dotenv-loader` package will will immediately allow do so via a `.env` file.
+If you are not using a framework that allows you to set these easily, you can install the `dotenv-loader` package which will immediately allow do so via a `.env` file.

 To install `dotenv-loader`, just run: `composer require DivineOmega/dotenv-loader`.